Anita Sharp-Bolster

-Anita Sharp-Bolster (28 August 1895 – 1 June 1985) was an Irish-born American actress who appeared in 88 films and 12 TV series from 1928 to 1978.
+Anita Sharp-Bolster (28 August 1895 – 1 June 1985) was an Irish actress who appeared in 88 films and 12 TV series from 1928 to 1978.
 She was sometimes billed as Anita Bolster.

 Early life

 She was born 28 August 1895 in Glenlohane, Kanturk, County Cork, Ireland.

 Career

 Stage

 Sharp-Bolster's Broadway credits include Kathleen, Pygmalion, and Lady in Waiting.

 Film

 Sharp-Bolster debuted in the British film What Money Can Buy (1928).
 Her American film debut came in 1942 in Saboteur, directed by Alfred Hitchcock.
 In a 2013 book, one writer described her as "one of the most riveting human gargoyles in Hollywood films."
+She worked steadily in character roles throughout her movie career.

 Radio

 Sharp-Bolster worked with the BBC in the UK.

 Television

-Billed as Anita Bolster, she appeared in three episodes of Dark Shadows in March of 1968.
+Billed as Anita Bolster, she appeared in three episodes of Dark Shadows in March 1968.
 Bolster portrayed a witch named Bathia Mapes who failed to remove a curse of vampirism from Barnabas Collins.